star-system-labs/protocol-fees/vocs/docs/pages/technical-reference/AssetSink.md

 Sink for protocol fees

 *Fees accumulate passively in this contract from external sources.
-Stored fees can be released by authorized releaser contracts.*
+Stored fees can be released by an authorized releaser contract.*

 **Note:**
 security-contact: security@uniswap.org